Tariq3654467/trading_bot-arbitrage/README.md

 # GalaSwap Trading Bot

-This is an example of a trading bot that uses the GalaSwap API to trade on the GalaSwap exchange.
+This is an advanced trading bot that uses the GalaSwap API and Binance API to trade on both GalaSwap and Binance exchanges.

-It comes with two built-in trading strategies:
+It comes with three built-in trading strategies:

+1. **Arbitrage Strategy**: Identifies and executes profitable arbitrage opportunities between GalaSwap and Binance by exploiting price differences.
+Executes trades on both platforms simultaneously to complete the arbitrage cycle.
+Only executes when profit >= 1 GALA.
-1. Basic Swap Accepter: Identifies and accepts swaps that are being offered at a rate better than the current going market rate (based on prices from GalaSwap, which typically come from CoinGecko).
+2. **Basic Swap Accepter**: Identifies and accepts swaps that are being offered at a rate better than the current going market rate (based on prices from GalaSwap, which typically come from CoinGecko).
-2. Basic Swap Creator: Offers liquidity by creating swaps at a specified rate.
+3. **Basic Swap Creator**: Offers liquidity by creating swaps at a specified rate.
 Cancels and recreates swaps when the market rates change sufficiently.

 ## Getting the Code